Prashant4900/flutter_const/README.md

-# Collections of widely used widget and functions.
+# Collections of widely used widgets and functions.

 ##### Key points :
-  - This package allows developers to fetch data from server with easiest way,
+  - This package allows developers to fetch data from the server with the easiest way,
-  - FcNavigator navigator that make navigation process much easier.
+  - FcNavigator navigator that makes the navigation process much easier.
-  - Remove Glow Behavior from list view.
+  - Remove Glow Behavior from a list view.
-  - Pre-Build responsice text style
+  - Pre-Build responsive text style
-  - Horizantial and vertical dimensions SizedBox alternative
+  - Horizontal and vertical dimensions SizedBox alternative
   - Double press exit function

 ## Next Plans
   - Named Route with FcNavigator.
-  - Improve Api Calling.
+  - Improve API Calling.
-  - other improvemnt also
+  - other improvements also

 ## How to Use

-To use flutter_insta, first start by importing the package.
+To use flutter_const, the first starts by importing the package.
 ```dart
 import 'package:flutter_const/flutter_const.dart';
 ```